Building Nodes

 When using cloud-native builds, you are essentially distributing build tasks to various build nodes

-for execution.
 These nodes perform build tasks using a specified Docker image as the build environment.

 Configuration Method